aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 Research Service Workbench on AWS uses [AWS App Registry](https://docs.aws.amazon.com/servicecatalog/latest/arguide/intro-app-registry.html) applications to group and add metadata and attributes to created resources.
 By using App Registry, Research Service Workbench is able to organize its resources and track their dependencies more efficiently.
-Every resource created in Service Workbench is associated to an App Registry application including all workspaces.
+Every resource created in Research Service Workbench is associated to an App Registry application including all workspaces.
 App Registry currently has a default limit of 1000 resources per application.

-If you are estimating to have more than 999 Workspaces created in your Service Workbench instance a service quota increase will be needed.
+If you are estimating to have more than 999 Workspaces created in your Research Service Workbench instance a service quota increase will be needed.
 Follow these steps to request a quota increase for App Registry application resources:

 1. Sign in to your **Hosting Account** in the [AWS Management Console](https://console.aws.amazon.com/console/home?nc2=h_ct&src=header-signin).